Best Broker for German Investors

 What is the Freistellungsauftrag and how do I set it up?

-The Freistellungsauftrag is a tax exemption order that applies your €1,000 annual saver’s allowance (€2,000 for couples) before any Abgeltungsteuer is withheld on capital gains and investment income.
-You submit it to your broker digitally — Trade Republic and Scalable Capital both have this in their apps and it takes under a minute.
-You can split the allowance across multiple brokers, but the combined total must not exceed €1,000.
+The Freistellungsauftrag is a tax exemption order that applies your Sparerpauschbetrag — the €1,000 annual saver’s allowance (€2,000 for jointly assessed couples) — before any Kapitalertragsteuer or Abgeltungsteuer is withheld on your investment gains.
+You submit it digitally to your broker — Trade Republic, Scalable Capital, and Smartbroker+ all have this in-app and it takes under a minute.
+You can split the allowance across multiple brokers, but the combined total across all brokers must not exceed €1,000 per person.
+With international brokers like IBKR or DEGIRO, you typically claim the allowance in your annual Steuererklärung rather than setting it on the platform.

 QuantRoutine provides educational content only.
 Nothing on this page is an offer, solicitation, or recommendation to buy or sell any security or to open an account with any specific broker.
 Investments can lose value, and past performance does not guarantee future results.
 You are responsible for your own investment, tax, and legal decisions.
 Always review each broker’s current terms, fees, and eligibility on their official website before opening or funding an account.
+Tax rules referenced (Vorabpauschale, Freistellungsauftrag, Abgeltungsteuer) are provided for educational context only — consult a qualified Steuerberater for advice specific to your situation.